technocrat/census/cumber.md

 Tennessee has a significant services sector, with \$12 billion in total services exports in 2022 including insurance services and financial transactions, telecom, computer and information services and logistics (Federal Express has a major presence in Tennessee).
 Information for Kentucky and West Virginia is limited.
 Kentucky provides race horse training and West Virginia has flight training and aircraft maintenance services.

-### Balance of Trade

-Insufficient information was found to estimate balance of payments.

 ## Assessment